 Anglican Diocese of Lake Malawi (ADLM) calved from the nation-wide former Diocese of Malawi, and is being served by Rt.
 Rev. Francis Frank Kaulanda.
-It is an affiliate of the Anglican Council of Malawi in the Province of Central Africa with 53 parishes, 58 priests and has been in existence for over thirty four years.
+It is an affiliate of the Anglican Council of Malawi in the Province of Central Africa with 57 parishes, 64 priests and has been in existence since 1971.

 Organisation Structure of ADLM